sarsamurmu/reboost/docs/supporting-old-browsers.md

 ```
 What does it do?
 Modern browsers know what `script` with attribute `nomodule` means,
 so modern browsers won't load `path/to/bundle.fallback.js` but cause old browsers
 don't know what it means, they will load the script as regular scripts.
-In this way
+In this way,
 you can support both old and modern browsers while using `script type="module"`.

 *Plus point: Modern browsers will load less code as the code is not